Juicymo/iot-robotic-arm/README.md

 And you are good to go!
 #### Server
 To run server on your computer, you need to install MQTT broker.
 We suggest [Mosquito](https://mosquitto.org/download/).
-If you skip this test, you will not be able to use the Client library.
+If you skip this step, you will not be able to use the Client library.
 After install connect the arm to your computer and run `ruby server.rb` in command line.
 You should see something like this:
 ```